 The Smithsonian Institution's National Museum of Natural History (NMNH) is a valuable federal partner in the curation of and research on scientific specimens.
-Scientists at the NMNH care for 146 million scientific specimens and ensure the strategic growth of this internationally recognized scientific research institution.
+Scientists at the NMNH care for 148 million scientific specimens and ensure the strategic growth of this internationally recognized scientific research institution.
 To increase the availability of these scientific resources to researchers, educators, other federal agencies, and the public, NMNH is working on a multi-year effort to digitize its collections and make the data available online.
 That effort will substantially increase the use of these collections by researchers, educators and students, and policymakers.
 NMNH is also working to strengthen curatorial and research staffing and to backfill positions left open by retirements and budget constraints.
 The current staffing level is insufficient to provide optimal care for the collections.
-Future curatorial and collections management staffing levels may be further jeopardized given prior funding cuts at science agencies, such as the USGS that, until recently, supported staff positions at NMNH.

-The budget for NMNH has not seen adequate increases in recent years.
-We urge Congress to provide NMNH with at least \$60 million in FY 2024 to allow the museum to undertake critical collections care, make needed technology upgrades, and conduct cutting edge research.
+Recognizing the importance of biological collections for research, the bipartisan CHIPS and Science Act called for the establishment of an action center for biological collections.
+Such a center will provide leadership, support, and coordination for federal, non-federal, and private collections and enable transformative research to address grand societal challenges.
+Many federal agencies have a role in supporting the establishment of this center, including the Smithsonian Institution's NMNH.
+However, the budget for NMNH has not seen adequate increases in recent years.
+We urge Congress to provide NMNH with at least \$60 million in FY 2025 to allow the museum to undertake critical collections care, make needed technology upgrades, and conduct cutting edge research.